Peter Gabriel (1982 album): Certifications

-Like Gabriel's previous German-language album, Ein deutsches Album (1980), Deutsches Album differs from its English-language release in several ways.
-The album boasts a different running order: "San Jacinto" is swapped with "The Family and the Fishing Net" (here, "Das Fischernetz").
+Like Gabriel's previous German-language album, Ein deutsches album (1980), Deutsches Album differs from its English-language release in several ways.
+The album has a different running order: "San Jacinto" is swapped with "The Family and the Fishing Net" (here, "Das Fischernetz").
 Some of the songs are substantially remixed and are, for instance, 15–30 seconds longer or shorter than their international versions.
 Track eight gains a final coda not found on the English version, while track seven has an earlier instrumental fade.
 The background vocals are redone in German.
 In the third track, a shouted nonsense refrain has been added.
 All songs were written by Peter Gabriel with "Texte" (lyrics) by Peter Gabriel and Horst Königstein.